sg-hk/sg-hk.github.io/ramblings.md

 ### belonging and essence
 i never felt home when i did go home after a hiatus. instead i felt like the break i had from daily exposure to my root culture, and this cultures replacement with a different mode of life and thought had just made irritatingly conspicuous all the traits intrinsic to it

-this is a net positive; it shouldnt be interpreted as a destructive abnegation of one own's nature. it would be crude and vile to condense one's identity to the bounds geographical circumstance attempts to impose on it
+this is a net positive; it shouldnt be interpreted as a destructive abnegation of one owns nature. it would be crude and vile to condense ones identity to the bounds geographical circumstance attempts to impose on it

 instead, lets imagine country and nation to be the outermost layer; then smaller concentric circles would include more and more restricted socio-cultural groups: